 Order Lagomorpha: Louisiana's Cottontails

 Two species of cottontail rabbits are native to Louisiana: the swamp rabbit and the eastern cottontail.
-The eastern cottontail occupies an enormous range in the central and eastern United States, while the heavier, shorter-eared swamp rabbit is restricted to the South.
+The eastern cottontail occupies an enormous range in the central and eastern United States, while the swamp animals (the heavier, shorter-eared swamp rabbit) are restricted to the South.
 While the eastern cottontail favors fields, open woods and other upland habitats, the swamp rabbit -- a strong swimmer -- is typically found in bottomland swamps and marshes.

 Order Rodentia: The Rodents